damianhakert/damianhakert.github.io/source/_posts/2015-01-27-7-git-personalities.markdown

 Working on an open source project, we're so lucky to receive many merge -and pull requests.
 Not unlike dating, we see a number of different _git personalities_.
-Do you recognize yourself in one of them?
-Let us know in the comments.
+Do you recognize yourself or one of your colleagues in one of them?
+Let us know in the comments or tweet about it with #gitlab.

 ## 1. The Build Breaker